-A: The holders of a majority of the outstanding Class A, Class B and Class C shares entitled to vote and represented in person or by proxy, considered together, shall constitute a quorum at the PAGP Annual Meeting.

-Your shares will be counted as present (i.e., entitled to vote and represented in person or by proxy) at the PAGP Annual Meeting if:

-- · you are present and vote at the meeting; or - you, or your broker if you are a beneficial owner of shares held in street name, have submitted a properly executed proxy.
+- A: The holders of a majority of the outstanding common units and Series A preferred units (on an asconverted basis) entitled to vote and represented in person or by proxy, considered together, shall constitute a quorum at the PAA Annual Meeting.
+Your units will be counted as present (i.e., entitled to vote and represented in person or by proxy) at the PAA Annual Meeting if. - · you are present and vote at the meeting; or - you, or your broker if you are a beneficial owner of units held in street name, have submitted a properly executed proxy.